CJSatnarine/CJSatnarine.github.io/content/about_me/_index.md

     Music Enjoyer
 </h2>

 I listen to a lot of music.
 Uh, what type of music?
 It's a complicated mess.
-The genres and languages of the music I listen to is all over the place.
+The genres and languages of the music I listen to is very diverse.
 I hope to eventually learn how to make my own music for future animation and game development projects using [LMMS](https://lmms.io/).

 <!--- <canvas id="rendering_canvas"/> --->